 It is expected that the findings previously mentioned will be implemented by sponsoring state DOTs.
 The current research cycle includes a significant focus on sustainability and rapid implementation.
-Included experiments are designed to study high RAP content mixes, RAS mixes, high aged binder (RAP+RAS) content mixes, rejuvenators, recycled ground tire rubber mixes, high durability porous friction course mixes, alternative binder modifiers, interlayers for the prevention of reflective cracking, surplus sand and screenings thinlay mixes, and an array of pavement preservation treatments and treatment combinations (on the Track as well as on Lee Road 159 and US-280 in Alabama's southem climate and Mille Lacs County Road 8 and US-169 in Minnesota's northem climate) with an emphasis on implementation.
+Included experiments are designed to study high RAP content mixes, RAS mixes, high aged binder (RAP+RAS) content mixes, rejuvenators, recycled ground tire rubber mixes, high durability porous friction course mixes, alternative binder modifiers, interlayers for the prevention of reflective cracking, surplus sand and screenings thinlay mixes, and an array of pavement preservation treatments and treatment combinations (on the Track as well as on Lee Road 159 and US-280 in Alabama's southern climate and Mille Lacs County Road 8 and US-169 in Minnesota's northern climate) with an emphasis on implementation.
 Life extending benefit curves from all the treatments and combinations will provide DOTs with an objective, MAP-21 related selection process for pavement preservation that can be calibrated to local conditions, materials, contractors, etc. using feedback from their own pavement management system.
-Findings from the mix performance experiment will facilitate true sustainability innovation for states in both climate extremes.
-Arbitrary limits placed on mix designs can be eliminated, DOTs can approve mix designs with the expection of good performance potential, and projects can be monitored during production to make sure the performance expectation of produced mix closely matches the expectation of the approved mix design.
-Emphasis will be placed on tests that have the most potential for rapid implementation for both mix design approval and quality control testing.
+Findings from the mix additive experiment will facilitate true sustainability innovation for states in both climate extremes.
+Impacts on pavement life resulting from additive utilization will be quantified, DOTs can approve mix designs with the expection of good performance potential, and projects can be monitored during production to make sure the performance expectation of produced mix closely matches the expectation of the approved mix design.
+Emphasis is placed on tests that have the most potential for rapid implementation for both mix design approval and quality control testing.
 The theme of the 6-month sponsor meetings and end-of-cycle conferences is deployment of significant findings.